0x5eba/SpeedVid/README.md

 # SpeedVid
-Chome extension to Speed up or Slow down any video
+Chrome extension to Speed up or Slow down any video